-Now that we’re clearly heading into winter, it’s a great time to think about what kind of safety gear you carry in your vehicle.
-Granted, you should do this year-round, but winter is a really important time to build a car emergency kit or simply restock your inventory.
+Any time of the year is a good time to think about what kind of safety gear you carry in your vehicle.
+Granted, you should do this year-round, but winter is an especially important time to build a car emergency kit or simply restock your inventory.

 Do You Carry Supplies in Your Vehicle?

 Most of us are aware of the importance of bringing safety and survival gear on hikes and overnight trips, but what about in your vehicle?

 There are a number of scenarios that could leave you stranded or delayed both in the city and outdoors.
 I’ve blown a tire in the middle of nowhere, helped others fix flats, been blocked by a random fallen tree and an unexpected road washout, and simply gotten lost.
 Especially in the winter, it’s not uncommon to be stuck at mountain passes due to bad conditions or road closures.

 If you do carry extra supplies in your vehicle, great job!
 Maybe it’s a good time to do a quick inventory to see if anything needs to be restocked.
 If you don’t, here’s a chance to create a little gift basket for yourself that could come in handy someday.
 I’ve put together 3 different groups of items that you should consider keeping in your vehicle: